Div16s/ONLINE-JUDGE/README.md

 ## Features

-### 1. User Authentication
+### 1. User Authentication & Management

+- Secure Authentication: Users can register, login, and manage their profiles using JWT (JSON Web Token) for secure authentication, ensuring data integrity and preventing unauthorized access.
-- Users can sign up by providing their email address and password.
+- Profile Management: Users can edit their profiles, including uploading profile pictures using Cloudinary for cloud storage and efficient image management.
-- Existing users can log in using their credentials.
-- JWT tokens are generated to manage user sessions securely.

-### 2. Home Page

-- Access the CodeSphere home page at `/home`.
-- A central hub for navigating through various features.

 ### 3. Problem Set Page